-Here is the listing of Best reference books on VLSI System Design.
+Here is the full list of best reference books on VLSI System Design.

 |1.
 “Principles of CMOS VLSI Design : A Systems Perspective” by N. H. E. Weste and K. Eshraghian|